faetools/go-notion/README.md

 }
 ```

+## Generate Database Property Values

+You can use the `pkg/gen` package to generate helpers to get the values of a database entry.

 ## Contribution

 Feel free to contribute to this repo by making a PR that changes the OpenAPI.
 We will then run the code generator.